Renting an Apartment with a 500 Credit Score

 If your income has increased substantially since you had credit issues, show your future landlord paystubs to show that you can afford your payments for the rental property.

-Many landlords look at a prospective tenant’s debt-to-income ratio (DTI) to determine whether they can afford the rent.
+Many landlords look at a prospective tenant’s debt-to-income ratio to determine whether they can afford the rent.
 DTI is the percentage of your monthly gross income that goes toward paying debts (including rent).

 6 - Provide references